-We are really looking forward to welcoming everyone back in September and to meeting our newest children and families too.
-(There is separate information about induction procedures for new starters.)
+We are really looking forward to welcoming everyone back again in September and to meeting our newest children and families too.

-There will be a whole range of feelings about starting the autumn term whilst the virus is still at the forefront of everyday life and these feelings are perfectly normal and understandable.
+There will still be a whole range of feelings whilst coronavirus is still part of everyday life and these feelings are perfectly normal and understandable.

-Children, Parents, Carers and staff must not come to school if they or anyone in their household shows symptoms of Covid-19 or if they are instructed not to do so through the Track and Trace system.
-They should follow the guidelines for self isolating and inform school.
+Children, Parents, Carers and staff must not come to school if they shows symptoms of Covid-19 or if they are instructed not to do so through the Track and Trace system.
+They should follow the guidelines for self isolating, organise a PCR test and inform school.

 If anyone in school becomes ill they will be taken to the isolation room until they can be taken home or for medical treatment.
 We have PPE for anyone staying with the unwell person until they leave the building.